Locally finite-dimensional central division algebras over function fields of curves over m-local fields, criterion for normality: Introduction and statement of the main result

 \section{\bf Introduction and statement of the main result}

-Let $F$ be a field, $A$ an (associative) unital algebra, $A ^{\ast }$ its multiplicative group, and $Z(A)$ the centre of $A$.
+Let $F$ be a field, $A$ an (associative) unital $F$-algebra, $A ^{\ast }$ its multiplicative group, and $Z(A)$ the centre of $A$.
 By a subalgebra of $A$, we mean a subalgebra containing the unit of $A$.
-We say that $A$ is a locally finite-dimensional (abbr., LFD) algebra if its finite subsets generate finite-dimensional $F$-subalgebras; $A$ is called normally locally finite (abbr., NLF), if every finite subset $Y \subset A$ is included in a finite-dimensional central $F$-subalgebra $\Theta _{A}$ of $A$.
-The field $F$ is said to be virtually perfect if char$(F) = 0$ or char$(F) = q > 0$ and the degree $[F\colon F ^{q}]$ is finite, where $F ^{q} = \{\lambda ^{q}\colon \lambda \in F\}$.
+We say that $A$ is a locally finite-dimensional (abbr., LFD) algebra over $F$ if its finite subsets generate finite-dimensional $F$-subalgebras; $A$ is said to be a central $F$-algebra if $Z(A) = F$; it is called normally locally finite (abbr., NLF) if every finite subset $Y \subset A$ is included in a finite-dimensional central $F$-subalgebra $\Theta _{A}$ of $A$.
 Clearly, NLF-algebras over $F$ are LFD and central $F$-algebras.
-The research into infinite-dimensional division NLF-algebras, initiated by K\"{o}the, has led him to the question of whether central division LFD-algebras over $F$ are NLF (see \cite[page~27]{Ko}).
-It has been shown in \cite{Ch7} that the answer to this question is, generally, negative.
-The purpose of this paper is to prove the normality of central division LFD-algebras in the following situation:
+The study of infinite-dimensional division NLF-algebras has been initiated by K\"{o}the, who has pointed out that the question of whether central division LFD-algebras over $F$ are NLF is open (see \cite[page~27]{Ko}).
+As shown in \cite{Ch7}, the answer to this question is, generally, negative.
+Specifically, it has been deduced from \cite[Theorems~2.1, 3.1]{Ch7}, the Lang-Nagata-Tsen theorem (see \cite{Na}), and the main result of \cite{Mat} that the class of central division LFD-algebras over a purely transcendental extension $K$ of an algebraically closed field $K _{0}$ consists of NLF-algebras over $K$ if and only if the transcendence degree trd$(K/K _{0})$ is finite.
+The affirmative answer to the considered question in case trd$(K/K _{0})$ is finite is due to the fact that then $K$ is a field of type $C _{t}$, in the sense of Lang, where $t = {\rm trd}(K/K _{0})$, and by \cite[Theorem~2.3]{Ch7}, central division LFD-algebras over a field $F _{m}$ of type $C _{m}$, for an integer $m \ge 0$, are necessarily NLF over $F _{m}$.
+Note also that, by \cite[Theorem~2.3]{Ch7}, for each $m \in \mathbb{N}$, central division LFD-algebras over $m$-local fields with finite or virtually perfect and PAC (pseudo-algebraically closed) $m$-th residue fields are NLF as well.